Portsmouth Naval Shipyard (PNS)

 The Federal Employee’s Compensation Act (FECA) protected the United States Navy from lawsuits brought on by workers due to asbestos use.

-Yet, numerous former workers at PNS as well as other naval shipyards filed mesothelioma lawsuits against the manufacturers and businesses that supplied asbestos-containing products to shipyards.
+Yet, numerous former workers at PNS and other naval shipyards filed mesothelioma lawsuits against the manufacturers and businesses that supplied asbestos-containing products to shipyards.

-For instance, workers from PNS filed lawsuits against more than 25 asbestos manufacturers, claiming the companies acted in negligence, which ultimately led to numerous workers developing diseases such as malignant mesothelioma, asbestos-related lung cancer, and asbestosis.
+For instance, workers from PNS filed lawsuits against more than 25 asbestos manufacturers, claiming the companies were negligent.
+This ultimately led to numerous workers developing diseases such as malignant mesothelioma, asbestos-related lung cancer, and asbestosis.

 As a result, the shipyard was slated to close in 2008.
 However, the “Save Our Shipyard,” launched by employees, helped the committee reverse its decision on the shipyard’s closure.

 If you or a family member worked at Portsmouth, you could be at risk for an asbestos illness.
-Contact an experienced lawyer to find out what you can do about it.
+Contact an experienced mesothelioma or asbestos lawyer to learn what you can do about it.

 Additional Help for Asbestos Victims